MCV-2024-C1-Project/Team1/README.md

 5. **similarity_calculator.py**
    - Computes similarity scores between histograms using different metrics to rank the results.
 In this file, we have implemented both OpenCV and SciPy because we found different metrics that can be useful throughout the project.

-### Notebook:
+### Main Script:

-- **demo.ipynb**
+- **main.py**
-  - A Jupyter Notebook used for testing, visualizing, and demonstrating the functionality of the system step by step.
+  - A main script used for testing, visualizing, and demonstrating the functionality of the system step by step.